top of page

 During the time I lived in my previous apartment, I had a very terrible neighbor who would always scream when annoyed.
 Sometimes she would even wake me up while I was asleep.
 Despite my countless efforts to make her understand that I am highly sensitive to noise, she did not care, and was convinced that I was trying to harass her, or worse, to physically harm her (which wasn't true at all).

 The solution was to simply move apartments.
-My psychologist didn't even advise me this.
+My psychologist didn't even advise me of this.
 As such I have no regrets leaving the metropolis.

 Despite the fact that I discussed it with my psychologist back then, it did not help the problem one bit.
 As said in the previous paragraph, the solution to this problem was to simply live elsewhere, which I eventually did.
 No matter how many meetings I had with that professional, psychological assistance did not help me to cope with my sensitivity to noise at all.